PotHix/pothix.github.com/content/books.md

 toc = true
 +++

+_If you want to see all my reviews, not just the small list of recommended books (still WIP), I suggest you to check the [books tag](/tags/books)._

 Here I describe the list of books I recommend to people.
 The recommendation also links to my review here, in case you want to have more information about it.

-If you want to see all my reviews, not just for the recommended books, I suggest you to check the [books tag](/tags/books).

 Now let's start with my recommendations. 💪